-Topics include measurement, congruence, similarity, and graphing; constructions, theorems, and proofs in both non-coordinate and Cartesian settings; historical development of geometry as a tool.
+3 sem hrs crTopics include measurement, congruence, similarity, and graphing; constructions, theorems, and proofs in both non-coordinate and Cartesian settings; historical development of geometry as a tool.
 Activities include creating models and manipulatives.
-Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra I, algebra II, and geometry.
-Prerequisite or Corequisite: Prerequisite: MATH 1410 or equivalent.
+Prerequisite: Documented eligibility for collegiate mathematics; one high school credit each in algebra II, and geometry.
+Prerequisite or Corequisite: Prerequisite or Corequisite: MATH 1410 or equivalent.
 A minimum grade of "C" is required in this course the meet the requirement of the AST degree.
 (Formerly MAT 1240)